Makktu/StarDrifter-2025/README.md

 None of this feels right currently.
 New enemies need to be added.
 Currently only 2.
 Need 8 or so.

+### Thu 27 Feb 2025
+Laying out energy barriers across the map.
+Operation still slightly bugged.
+Works, but not predictably enough for gamer satisfaction.
+The duration of them being disabled must always be the same - 10 seconds.

+### Fri 28 Feb 2025

+### Sat 1 Mar 2025

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 TO BE DONE NEXT/SOON